-As of right now I don’t have anything set in stone.
-Ideally, I would like to find a job that will allow me to move to somewhere completely new, since I’ve been in Mississippi my whole life.
-Ideally, I’ll be somewhere that I can work closely with other artists.
+As of right now, I don’t have anything set in stone.
+Ideally, I would like to find a job that will allow me to move to somewhere completely new since I’ve been in Mississippi my whole life.
+Ideally, I’ll be somewhere where I can work closely with other artists.

 Is there any advice you would like to give to incoming art students?

 Don’t be afraid to go after what you’re interested in.
 I was intimidated by interviewing for the BFA program but pushing myself to do it was one of the best decisions I’ve ever made and has helped me create a portfolio that emphasizes what I want to do in my career.

 Can we find you/your work on social media?

 Yes!
 My design Instagram is @abrelandesign, and I’m currently posting sneak peeks into my thesis show.

 I’m really into podcasts, especially while I’m working.
 Lately, I’ve been listening to Armchair Expert and My Favorite Murder.

 Are you binge watching anything at the moment?

 I really don’t have a lot of time to watch tv lately, but I’ve been meaning to rewatch Mad Men.

 What is your favorite Oxford spot to hang out?